 Digital Learning & Innovation and IS&T offer a variety of services to connect you with colleagues and students remotely to ensure teaching and learning at BU can continue uninterrupted.
 Learn more.

 Disability & Access Services (DAS) is partnering with Educational Technology and BU faculty to address accommodations and access for our students during the period of remote teaching and learning.
 Access the DAS guide.

 The Center for Teaching & Learning & BU’s College of Fine Arts offer guidance specifically for the Arts community.
-This resources outlines strategies to enhance the classroom experience, tips to build community, the power of online presentation, and more.
+This resource outlines strategies to enhance the classroom experience, tips to build community, the power of online presentation, and more.
 Access the CTL guide.

 Flipping synchronous sessions—re-purposing your usual ‘lecture time’ to address questions and do more in-class discussions using the Zoom break-out rooms feature—allows for more flexibility during class time.
 Read these tips for flipping your synchronous online session.
 Learn more.